 These adorable dogs are not without controversies, with one major concern being the breeding process due to the size difference between Huskies and Pomeranians.
 A successful breeding program requires artificial insemination of the bigger Husky female.

-Look for an approved Pomsky breeder when you start searching and remember these are not purebred dogs, therefore not recognized by the American Kennel Club (AKC).
+Look for an approved Pomsky breeder when you start searching and remember that these are not purebred dogs, therefore not recognized by the American Kennel Club (AKC).
 You should check with the Pomsky Club of America for reputable breeders and rescue groups rather than go through a pet store.

 Do you live with a Pomsky?
 Have you ever seen a Pomeranian Husky?
 Let us know what characteristics you love about this teacup breed on the Wide Open Pets Facebook page!